Our craftsmanship adds value. Our people add warmth.

 Natural Gas Patio Heater

 Natural Gas: This option will only work if you have installed a natural gas line in your home.
-Even if this is true, you may need additional lines added by a professional, which could be costly.
-Your utility bill would also be impacted if the heater or heaters are used frequently.
+Even with a natural gas line, you may need additional lines added by a professional, which could be costly.
+Frequent use of the heater or heaters could also impact your utility bill.

 Things to Consider For A Patio Heater